kuanfufeng/personal_web/_pages/home.md

     <!-- Introductory Text -->
     <div style="flex-grow: 1; text-align: justify;">
         <p>
-            Hi, I’m <strong>Kuan-Fu Feng</strong>, a postdoc with extensive experience in data and applied science in the <strong>Department of Geology and Geophysics</strong> at the
+            Hi, I’m <strong>Kuan-Fu Feng</strong>, a postdoc in the <strong>Department of Geology and Geophysics</strong> at the
             <a href="https://earth.utah.edu/" target="_blank">University of Utah</a>.
-I am a geophysicist specializing in observational seismology.
+I am a geophysicist specializing in observational seismology with extensive experience in data and applied science.
              My research interests are exploring nature using seismic interferometry and expanding seismology into the 4th dimension of time.
         </p>
     </div>
 </div>